 Application tip: Apply your spray onto a towel first.
 You can use the towel to get the product onto your pet without risking application getting into your pet’s eyes or mouth.
 Even an organic product may cause irritation if applied to these sensitive areas.

 Flea and tick collars have made a bit of a resurgence over the last few years.
-Mainly from the Bayer product called Soresto.
-Collars were a very cheap way to keep your pet flea and tick free.
+Collars are a very cheap way to keep your pet flea and tick free.
 There are a few organic collars that focus on repellency rather than killing.
-The cheaper versions of flea and tick collars use a very old chemical, the more expensive collars and variations are using some very new chemicals that appear to be much safer for pets.
+The cheaper versions of flea and tick collars use a very old chemical, the more expensive collars and variations are using some newer chemicals that appear to be much safer for pets.
 A newer take on the collar is the Spectra Shield Medallion.
-These control for a long time and claim to have an almost none existent level of toxicity.
-As I mentioned above there are no organic versions of collars so if you are leery of chemicals, this is not the solution for you.
-The greatest benefit to a collar or medallion is the continuous control they provide.
-The Soresto collar and Spectra Sure Medallion claim to control for 4-8 months.
+These control for a long time and claim to have an almost no existent level of toxicity.
+As mentioned above, there are no organic versions of collars so if you are leery of chemicals, this is not the solution for you.
+The greatest benefit to a collar or medallion is the continuous control they provide, some up to 4-8 months.

 Application tip:Flea and Tick collars need to be somewhat loose fitting.
 It is the movement that helps move the chemical over your pet's body.

 Spot-on treatments have been popular over the last decade.
-Like collars, I haven’t heard of any organic spot-on treatments.
+Like collars, there aren't any organic spot-on treatments.
 There are a few different products to choose from, and many opinions concerning their effectiveness.
-Bio-spot, Advantix, and a new brand locally made in Eagle called Pet Lock (available this May) are some of the more popular brands available.
 In general, spot-on treatments last for about a month, they are often sold in three-to-four month packages.
 Over the years there have been a few reports of dogs reacting negatively to spot-on treatments.
 Usually, they are associated with hair loss at the application site(s) and don’t seem to be widespread.
 Spot-on treatments are easy to use and after application can pretty much be forgotten about.